 In the evening, have a pisco sour or three at Hilton’s Garden Grille Restaurant or another one of the many bars and restaurants in town.
 The Garden Grille has the most fantastic views over Cusco though!

-Tambomachay, Qenco and Puka Pukara on a map
+Main sites visited on day 15: Sacsayhuaman, Tambomachay, Qenco and Puka Pukara

-Today you’ll be taking a look at the Inca sites around the city.
+Today, you’ll be taking your first day trip out of Cusco—walking through history, exploring remnants of the Inca Empire, including Tambomachay, Qenco, and Puka Pukara.
 Take your car, because most of them are outside of town.

 Plan your day so that you can have lunch after you see Sacsayhuaman, since after this, you’ll be heading out into the boonies.